iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 This may take awhile depending on how many factors you have in your query.
 However, it is an important step to check that the data extraction was done correctly, for each and every field captured.

-Check these common reasons for exclusion
+Check These Common Reasons for Exclusion
 ----------------------------------------

+.. important:: Remember to document any factors and papers you are excluding for the reasons outlined below or any other reason.

 Factor is not modifiable
 ~~~~~~~~~~~~~~~~~~~~~~~~

 While the general practice was to exclude non-modifiable, or immutable factors such as age, location, or breed :ref:`(read more) <data_extraction/data_extract_rules:Data Extraction Rules>` at the data extraction phase, it is not always clear whether a factor is modifiable.
 As such, there may be some non-modifiable factors in your query that you will need to exclude from your model.

 Questions of whether a factor is modifiable or not are also context-dependent, and sometimes warrant consultation with an expert.
 Especially when it comes to factors related to management practices, a factor may be theoretically modifiable, but the implementation required may be cost prohibitive such that the factor is not practically modifiable.
-For example, liquid feeding systems in swine production require specialized, expensive equipment, so a major renovation would be required in order to convert to this system.

 Selective media used at isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~